But first, what is an SEO copywriter?

 Within the content or body text, you should use the keyword once, but no more than two times.

 It should be rich in semantic words, though.
-During editing, look for more related words that can be added, and remove any overused or duplicated words.
+During editing, look for more related terms that can be added, and remove any overused or duplicated words.

 Paragraph headings need to be added to break up the text.
 They also have high SEO value, so they should use the H3 tag.